- Rough ceramic media to remove imperfection on jewelry

-LC-13 is the mild vibratory finishing media used with plastic media and ceramic media with pH=8.
+LC-13 is a mild vibratory finishing compound used with plastic media and ceramic media with pH=8.

-HM-3 is an acidic polishing compound that is used for polishing precious metal like gold and silver.
+HM-3 is an acidic polishing compound that is used for polishing precious metals like gold and silver.

-HM-P is a polishing paste that used together with walnut shell tumbling media.
+HM-P is a polishing paste that is used together with walnut shell tumbling media.

-Inovatec jewelry polishing machine includes centrifugal disc finishing machine, vibratory finishing machine as well as trough vibratory tumbler machine.
-Besides, rotary tumbler, vibratory tumbler, and magnetic tumbler machine are also famous for jewelry polishing.
+Inovatec jewelry polishing machines include a centrifugal disc finishing machine, vibratory finishing machine as well as trough vibratory tumbler machine.
+Besides, rotary tumbler, vibratory tumbler, and magnetic tumbler machines are also famous for jewelry polishing.